D-Haas/d-haas/README.md

 # Hello

-This is my personal github, for work or academic-related stuff, visit [My Other Account](https://github.com/dani-haas/dani-haas)
+This is my academic github, for personal matters, visit [My Other Account](https://github.com/dani-haas/dani-haas)